PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 16 Plans.md

 	- He believes these FKD fragments can corrupt a life form, but only when that life form is born or dies in proximity to the fragment.
 		- *Through [[Research Notes on Proximity Tests 7-10|experiments]] on plants and small animals*
 			- Flowers wilt and have strange growths when they germinate near the shard
-			- Animals are seemingly resurrected immediately after death in proximity, but display increasingly violent and unsettling behavior after.
+			- Animals that are resurrected immediately after death in proximity, but display increasingly violent and unsettling behavior after.
 			- The proximity to the shard doesn't matter once the life form has been corrupted.
+	- Khyber crystals usually contain some type of entity - demons, devils, or similar.

 Person 3: *Brother Tiron*
 *Session Information*